A fixed-fee divorce or dissolution can be a prudent choice if the terms of your divorce are uncontested by either party.

 How does a fixed-fee divorce or dissolution begin?

 The first step is to set up an initial appointment with us to discuss the process and the options available, based on your unique needs and circumstances.
-If your case is suitable, we can offer you one of two fixed-fee options, depending on whether you’re the petitioner or the respondent in the divorce.
+If your case is suitable, we can offer you one of two fixed-fee options, depending on whether you’re the applicant or not in the divorce.
 Our service includes preparing, drafting and filing all of the required documentation to start, progress and conclude the divorce, provided it is undefended.

 We will also advise you on whether costs should be divided between you and your spouse, or how else they might be dealt with.